A healthy relationship enhances the sense of partnership and belonging, especially if both partners are sincere.

 It’s a hunch you get, and it feels as if you can swear something is going on because of his odd behavior that just changed so suddenly.

 How to catch him lying while confronting him?

-3. Ask him the same questions differently.
-If he’s lying, he’s more likely to slip up when he answers the same questions at different times.
+- Ask him the same questions but put it in other words.
+He’s more likely to slip up when answering the same question a few times;

 Conclusion – Is there a way to straight-up tell that he’s lying?